openjdk/guide/src/guide/backporting.md

 ## How to fix an incorrect backport creation in JBS

 If an issue is targeted to a release and a fix referring to that issue is pushed to a different release repository, then a backport issue is automatically created in JBS.
 Usually this is a "good thing", e.g., when you are backporting a fix to an earlier release, but not always...
 If the main issue is targeted to a later release (due to schedule planning) but someone finds the time to fix that issue in the current release, or if the main issue is targeted to a feature release in rampdown and the fix is pushed to the mainline repository, then the issue should be retargeted to the correct release before pushing the fix.
-However, sometimes we forget to do that.
+However, sometimes we forget.

 Here's how to fix that: